-There are so many incredible attractions in Matera that this guide could be insanely long, but we kept it short with a few of our favorites in an effort to allow you to discover your own along the way.
-Getting lost in the Sassi is definitely the best way to see the Italian destination!
+There are so many incredible attractions in Matera that this guide could be insanely long, but I kept it short with a few of our favorites to allow you to discover your own along the way.

 In this post...